bkesby/neovim/README.md

 6. Back out and reload into nvim `:q` ;) Everything should be working.

+7. To get autocomplete all working for each language you need to install the correct language server.
+Lucky for you I've done the hard work so all you have to do is use `nvim-lsp-installer`.
+Within neovim enter the command `:LspInstallInfo` which will open a menu to select lsp servers to install.
+For python you want pyright, and I recommend you also install sumneko_lua for configuring lua neovim files.

 BONUS.
 To change to theme, and all settings for the most part (atleast to start with) open up `rc.lua` and go to line 14 and change quote to "monokai"